VisImages/data/README.md

 ## 2. Extract Images
 ### Requirements
-The following package should installed:
+The following packages should be installed:
 * `pdf2image`
 * `opencv-python`